own the global mixing platform.

 Also, cleaning is simple and easy since the design allows for a bottle brush to fit seamlessly into the domed bottom.
 No more putrid smelling plastic bottles, while fighting to get gunk out of hard to reach hexagonal corners and wall edges.
 No extra mechanisms to clean or misplace.

-Your customers around the globe will soon experience convenience and superior mixing with every shake.
-Elevate and innovate your brand’s hydration status.
+Your customers will experience convenience and superior mixing with every shake, elevating your brand’s hydration status.
 Choose a sustainable and superior hydration mixing experience for your series of family products.

 This IP establishes a universal liquid-dynamics platform that defines how hydration, mixing, and flow performance should function across fitness, outdoor, and children’s drinkware.

-Utilize this IP for Gym Shakers, Cocktail Shakers, Baby Bottles, Toddler Cups, Kitchenware, etc. as a single and/or double-walled container.
+This IP was built as a platform to bridge across multiple categories from Gym Shakers, Cocktail Shakers, Baby Bottles, Toddler Cups, Kitchenware, etc. as a single and/or double-walled container.
 Easy to clean since the interior is rounded with no corners.
-The outer-wall can be any shape or design, because it's what’s on the inside that matters!
+The outer-wall can be any shape or design.

 Protein Powders - Pre-Workout - Whey - Nutritional Shakes Baby Formula - Flavored Powders for Milk - Instant Pudding - Pancake Mix - Waffle Mix - Eggs - Electrolytes - AG1 - ect.